-Christopher Columbus was able to escape and swam to shore.
+Christopher Columbus was able to escape and swim to shore.
 He ended up in Portugal.

-In Portugal he met Dona Felipa Moniz de Perestrello.
-Her later married her.
+In Portugal, he met Dona Felipa Moniz de Perestrello.
+He later married her.
 The couple had one son named Diego.

-He thought that if he found a quicker route it would be easier for Europeans to obtain spices, jewels and silks for trade.
+He thought that it would be easier for Europeans to obtain spices, jewels, and silks for trade if he found a quicker route.

 Columbus calculated that Asia was 2,4000 miles West of Portugal however, he miscalculated because it is actually 10,000 miles away.

 On October 12th, 1492, Columbus landed on a small Bahamas island.
 He named it San Salvador.

 The native people of the island came to the shore to see the ships.
 Columbus thought he had reached the Indies, so he called the people Indians.